IdeaBridge/AapliDocumentation/pages/mydoc/timeline.md

 ---
 The Time line component allows users to input a range of dates or time periods by selecting a start date and an end date.
 It provides a convenient interface for capturing time-based information, such as project durations, event schedules, by allowing users to specify both the beginning and end points of a time span.

-{% include image.html file="timeline1.jpg" url="https://admin.aapli.co/form-builder" alt="Timeline" caption="Timeline Component" %}
+{% include image.html file="timeline1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Timeline" caption="Timeline Component" %}

 ## Basic Properties of Timeline
 Within the Basic tab of the Time line properties, you will find the following options:

-{% include image.html file="timeline2.jpg" url="https://admin.aapli.co/form-builder" alt="Timeline" caption="Basic Properties of Timeline Component" %}
+{% include image.html file="timeline2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Timeline" caption="Basic Properties of Timeline Component" %}

 1. **Required Checkbox:** Enabling this checkbox makes the Time line field a mandatory input, ensuring that users must provide both a start date and an end date before submitting the form.